Invitation-based SAFe Implementation

 Caution: Be careful when allowing customization at this point.
 There’s a two-fold risk, either removing too much from the SAFe model, as well as adding too much overhead with additional process.
-There’s tremendous value to trying out the SAFe framework, more or less “as is,” or with careful configuration/customization with the help of a seasoned SAFe program consultant, and only then continuing to remove/add/change practices.
-For a view on the essentials that shouldn’t be changed, please see the Essential SAFe guidance article.
+There’s tremendous value to trying out the SAFe framework, more or less “as is,” or with careful configuration/customization with the help of a seasoned SAFe Professional Consultant, and only then continuing to remove/add/change practices.
+For a view on the critical elements that shouldn’t be changed, please see SAFe’s 10 critical success factors.

 Summary – Evolving SAFe’s Implementation Approach with SAFe’s Lean-Agile Principles

 In essence, the approach described above uses Lean-Agile practices and principles to drive the adoption of SAFe.
 Using SAFe to adopt SAFe.
 We’re asking leaders to set the vision/direction for implementing SAFe and inviting their people to come on board and participate in designing this change that will have so much positive impact on how work will be performed in the future.

 Decentralizing control and engaging as many people as possible in figuring out how to use SAFe tends to improve the quality of SAFe implementation because of ‘Wisdom of the Crowds’ and the higher motivation people have when they’re invited to be involved.
 This applies to leaders at various levels using the SAFe Implementation Workshop that complements Leading SAFe training and to teams and ART stakeholders using vignettes like pains/vision mapping, implementation confidence votes, and risk ROAMing in each and every SAFe training used to prepare and launch SAFe in ARTs/VSs.